Croydon Palace

-Croydon Palace, in Croydon, now part of south London, was the summer residence of the Archbishop of Canterbury for over 500 years.
-Regular visitors included Henry III and Queen Elizabeth I. Now known as "Old Palace", the buildings are still in use as the Old Palace School, an independent girls' school of the Whitgift Foundation.
+Croydon Palace, in the Old Town neighbourhood of Croydon, now part of south London, was the summer residence of the Archbishop of Canterbury for over 500 years.
+Regular visitors included Henry III and Queen Elizabeth I. Now known as Old Palace, the surviving buildings were occupied from 1889 to 2025 by Old Palace School, an independent girls' school.
+The Palace has been a Grade I listed building since 1951.

 History

 The Manor of Croydon was connected with the Archbishop of Canterbury from at least the late Saxon period, and records of buildings date back to before 960.
-The Palace as it now exists is a group of largely 15th and 16th century buildings, "an aggregate of buildings of different castes and ages", as Archbishop Herring found it in 1754.
+The location of the original manor house is unknown.
+A larger palace was required to accommodate the retinues of the archbishop and his guests, and as a staging post between Canterbury and Lambeth Palace.
+The palace as it now exists is a group of largely 15th- and 16th-century buildings, "an aggregate of buildings of different castes and ages", as Archbishop Herring found it in 1754.
+Only the parts used by the archbishops remain: the servants' quarters, which made up the remaining three and a half sides of an irregular quadrangle, were demolished in the 19th century.

+The palace was entered from Church Street down today's Old Palace Road, which was protected by iron gates from 1742.
+Along the south side of today's Church Road was the porter's lodge and stables that formed the north side of the quadrangle.
+An archway in the porter's lodge permitted access to the palace.
+South of Church Road, along the east side of the Old Palace Road, were the servants' quarters.
+This was a two-storey brick building that formed the east side of the quadrangle.
+A similar building formed the west side of the quadrangle for the servants of guests.
+The upper storey was accessed by an external wooden staircase and passageway.
+Kitchens, buttery etc. connected the Great Hall and servants quarters to the east.

 The 15th-century Great Hall is thought to have been installed by Archbishop Stafford (d.
 1452), with a late-14th-century two-storey porch and a vaulted ceiling to the lower chamber.
 The hall interior has a rich 16th-century timber roof and windows with interesting features such as the late Gothic interior porch.
 The Great Hall was partially remodelled in the 17th century by archbishops Laud and Juxon, who also rebuilt the chapel.

-West of the Hall are the state apartments including the first-floor Guard Room, now the school library.
+West of the hall are the state apartments including the first-floor Guard Room, now the school library.
 The room is ascribed to Archbishop Arundel (Archbishop 1396–1414), and has an arch-braced roof with carved stone supports and an oriel window.
 Other rooms have later panelling and fireplaces.
 The chapel has fine 17th-century stalls and an elaborate corner gallery.
 The fine altar rails are now in the Guard Room.
 The exterior of the whole palace is of stone or red brick, with early stone windows or Georgian sash windows.